DhammaPamoda/Gong-be/installation/README.md

 ## What the Bootstrap Script Does

-The `bootstrap_clean_machine.sh` script automates the setup of a fresh Ubuntu/Debian machine:
+The `bootstrap_clean_machine.sh` script automates the setup of a fresh Linux machine:

 ### 1. Installs System Dependencies
 - **Git** - Version control